 • Flour.
 Use regular all-purpose flour or whole wheat pastry flour for best results.

 • Baking powder and baking soda.
-Help the bread rise!
+To help the bread rise!

 • Fall spices.
 The perfect blend of spices to give this loaf that warm, cozy, fall flavor.
-We’re using a mix of cinnamon, 1 teaspoon ground nutmeg, and cloves.
-Feel free to add a pinch of ginger, if you’d like.
+We’re using a mix of cinnamon, 1 teaspoon ground nutmeg, and 1/4 tsp cloves.
+Feel free to add a pinch of ginger or allspice, if you’d like.

 • Pumpkin puree.
 Use 100% pure canned pumpkin here.
 Be sure to get a can of pumpkin and don’t grab pumpkin pie filling by mistake, which has added spices and sugar.